 Master of Legal Studies: Train yourself broadly while honing a specialization.

 If you’d like to take courses in the graduate program for credit on a part-time basis without enrolling in a degree program, consider becoming a Visiting Student.
 Applying as a Visiting Student involves completing an application form, submitting an official transcript indicating that you hold a bachelor’s degree or higher with a minimum GPA of 2.0 sent to our Admissions Office.
 (Visiting students receive “conditional acceptance” until the transcript is received).
 You may then enroll for a maximum of 9 hours each semester, and we recommend that you not enroll in more than 12 hours before applying to a degree program.
-Simply contact the Admissions Office for more information.
+Contact the graduate admissions office for more information.